h2non/http-api-versioning/README.md

 # HTTP API Versioning

-This document aims to analysis and provide a discussion frame about multiple HTTP API versioning design approachs and strategies.
+This document aims to analyze and provide a discussion frame for multiple HTTP API versioning design approachs and strategies.

 **This is a work in progress**